hyperledger/fabric/docs/source/private_data_tutorial.rst

 .. code:: bash

-   ./network.sh deployCC -ccn private -ccep "OR('Org1MSP.peer','Org2MSP.peer')" -cccg ../asset-transfer-private-data/chaincode-go/collections_config.json
+   ./network.sh deployCC -ccn private -ccp ../asset-transfer-private-data/chaincode-go/ -ccl go -ccep "OR('Org1MSP.peer','Org2MSP.peer')" -cccg ../asset-transfer-private-data/chaincode-go/collections_config.json

 Note that we need to pass the path to the private data collection definition file to the command.
 As part of deploying the chaincode to the channel, both organizations